Gestational diabetes is typically a form a diabetes that occurs during pregnancy.

 The medical approach is an insulin injection to control your glucose levels.
 Alternatively oral anti-diabetic agents such as glyburide and metformin can be prescribed.
 However, both agents have been shown to cross the placenta to the baby and should be used with caution and patients counselled appropriately.

-The natural approach is to make adjustments to your diet and lifestyle for positive outcomes.
-As a naturopath I review, coach and counsel my patients in regards to their food and lifestyle choices.
+The natural approach to prevent gestational diabetes is to make adjustments to your diet and lifestyle for positive outcomes.
+As a pregnancy naturopath I review, coach and counsel my patients in regards to their food and lifestyle choices.
 I also recommend quality supplements to naturally improve the uptake of glucose into the cell, and out of the blood, to prevent the harmful effects of gestational diabetes.

 Some of the supplements I work with include: